 Finally, your keywords should be in the URL and the meta descriptions.
 The URL is one of the first things search engines crawl, so you should ensure every single post and page has a unique, clear URL.
 For example, if your post is titled “12 Top Emails to Send to Clients,” a good URL would be website.com/top-client-emails-list.
 Finally, customize your meta description to give both search engines and readers a glimpse of what you’ll be covering in your post.

 How many times have you browsed a website on your phone only to discover the screen displayed weird?
 You probably didn’t stick around long after that, right?
 Your readers don’t have the patience for content that won’t show up properly on their mobile devices.
 That’s why mobile-friendly designs are so necessary today.

 Mobile-friendly designs need to display correctly on all different sized screens.
 This type of design is formally known as “responsive design.”
 Luckily, most templates you’ll find today are already mobile-friendly, but that doesn’t mean you should test things for yourself.
 There are even trends that suggest Google ranks mobile-friendly websites higher than those that haven’t been optimized for all screens.
+Most of the Ecommerce stores are facing speed issues due to having a non-mobile friendly websites & poor hosting, It is recommended to opt secured WooCommerce hosting so that your website should load fast & perform better.
 That alone is reason enough to make the switch, but you also want to create a great experience for your users.

 A picture is worth a thousand words.
 When it comes to blogging, nothing scares readers away faster than a wall of text.
 Let’s face it: people are lazy today.
 They don’t want to read through every single block of text looking for the piece of information they came here for in the first place.
 They want what they want, and they want it now.